vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 options.
 Some compilers provide extensions, such as [\_\_attribute\_\_((format (printf, ...))](http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) in GCC, that to some extent address safety issues.
-However, this only works with format string that are string literals which is not always the case especially when strings are localized.
+However, this only works with format strings that are string literals which is not always the case especially when strings are localized.
 Also not all C and C++ compilers support this attribute.

 C++ Format uses variadic functions introduces in C++11 and emulates them on older